What we do

 Bridges are complicated restorations and make cleaning of teeth more difficult; the more teeth the bridge involves, the more difficult the cleaning becomes.
 They are only used when the patient’s oral hygiene is excellent because the risk of decay is high.

-Bridges fall in Band 3 of NHS dental charges; the Practice provides both NHS and private bridges.
+Bridges are not available under the NHS.
 Whilst the fit of a private bridge is no better, the technicians can spend more time fabricating the appearance to more closely match the aesthetics of the patient’s teeth.

 This procedure involves the removal of teeth from the mouth; it is done for two main reasons: